Red Hen Publications

 To recap:

-Harry claims that his marching off to let Tom kill him gave protection to everybody in the school, so that Tom’s curses didn’t stick.
+Harry claims that his marching off to let Tom kill him gave protection to everybody in the school, so that none of Tom’s curses managed to stick.

 Well, excuuuuuse me, but if Snape IS dead, we might just have another Harry and the Prince’s Potions book moment here.
 Someone is pulling a Lockhart and claiming credit for somebody eles’s work.
 Again.